Well-being ‘here and now’: safety

-Crime and feeling safe or unsafe directly impact people’s quality of life.
-Both and the actual risk of being a victim of crime and how safe people feel are relevant in this respect.
+Crime and perceived safety – or the lack of it – have a direct impact on citizens’ quality of life.
+Both the actual risk of being a victim of crime and perceived safety are relevant.

-• Although the quality of the judicial system is decreasing, it is relatively high compared with most other EU countries.
+• The quality of Dutch public institutions remains high compared with other EU countries.

 Well-being 'here and now'